ajay9634/Ajay-prefix/README.md

 ## ✨ Features of Ajay Prefix v10.18

-- **Save Game Location to any Drive:**
+- **Save Game Location to selected Drive:**
-  Automatically redirects game saves to `any drive:\Ajay_prefix\save_data`.
+  Automatically redirects game saves to `selected drive:\Ajay_prefix\save_data`.
 You can uninstall the emulator without losing your progress.
   *(Note: Some games may save data in their own folders or other locations — backup manually if needed.)*

 - **Essential Runtime Files Included:**